 The correlator installation will include 3 types (or grades) of computers.
 The top-level monitor and control and power control computers will be high-reliability, CompactPCI rack-mount computers.
 Each Station, Baseline, and Phasing Board will include an embedded PC/104+ computer called a CMIB (Correlator Monitor Interface Board) installed as a mezzanine card.
-Finally, backend data processing computers will be COTS (Commercial Off-The-Shelf) desktop PCs arranged in N+1 redundant configurations and tied together as (Beowulf) clusters.
+Finally, backend data processing computers will be COTS (Commercial Off-The-Shelf) desktop or rack-mount PCs arranged in N+1 redundant configurations and tied together as (Beowulf) clusters.
 Communication between the top-level monitor and control computer and the embedded computers will be via 100 Mbps Ethernet.
 The top-level computer will also have 100 Mbps connections to the backend computers.
-Lag data from Baseline Boards will be transmitted to the backend computers using 1 Gbps Ethernet through Gigabit Ethernet switches as first proposed by Bruce Rowen (Rowen, 2001).
-The correlator's network topology is shown in Figure 8-3.
-A design goal is to use Linux in all of these computers, but further evaluation is required to determine if real-time Linux is suitable for the CMIB RTOS (Real-Time Operating System).
-Further straw-man details of monitor and control and backend processing can be found in (Carlson, Memo# 015).
+Lag data from Baseline Boards will be transmitted to the backend computers using 1 Gbps Ethernet through Gigabit Ethernet switches (Rowen, 2001).
+One possible correlator network topology is shown in Figure 8-3-other switch topologies for monitor and control are possible, and indeed likely.
+A Linux OS will be used in all of these computers, and testing has revealed that real-time Linux meets CMIB operational requirements.
+As much as possible, standard Unix/Linux facilities will be used for things like communications and device drivers to minimize development effort and maximize scalability and longevity.
+Further straw-man details of monitor and control and backend processing can be found in (Carlson, Memo# 015), however more up-to-date software design concepts are currently under development.